 Recover2Cloud and Managed Vaulting

 Clarke was confident he could get the best possible recovery environment with Sungard AS.
-Sungard AS, for instance, offered a 100 percent virtualised production environment with VMware, the Cloud and virtualisation software from VMware Inc. At the same time, tier one, two and three storage was being replaced by NetApp Inc.’s innovative storage and data management solution.
+Sungard AS, for instance, offered a 100 percent virtualized production environment with VMware, the Cloud and virtualization software from VMware Inc. At the same time, tier one, two and three storage was being replaced by NetApp Inc.’s innovative storage and data management solution.
 Sungard AS had expertise with both VMware and NetApp.

 “Sungard AS could provide everything Savanna needed, and no one else could match it on a technical level,” says Clarke.
 That proved to be the deciding factor.